 - be responsible for approving the compensation of the president and chief executive officer;

-- receive the recommendation of the president and chief executive officer regarding the appointment of all other officers and certain senior executives of the Company and, upon agreement, approve such appointments;
+- receive the recommendation of the president and chief executive officer regarding the appointment of all other senior officers and other senior executives of the Company who head a business unit or significant corporate function or who are responsible for a corporate oversight function and, upon agreement, approve such appointments;

-- review and approve all written employment contracts of such officers and senior executives; and
+- review and approve all written employment contracts of such senior officers and senior executives;

 In addition, the Board will gain and maintain reasonable assurance regarding the adequacy and effectiveness of: